Amigos Para Siempre: Cover versions

 In one of Andrew Lloyd Webber's Really Useful Group's concerts in Beijing, China, a Chinese version of this song was performed with approximately half of the lyrics in Mandarin and half in English.
-In this version, Amigos Para Siempre was replaced by "永远的朋友", which is "Friends Forever" in Chinese.
-A fully Cantonese version "友愛長存"(literally "eternal friendship") was sung by George Lam.
+In this version, "Amigos Para Siempre" was replaced by "永远的朋友", which is "Friends Forever" in Chinese.
+A fully Cantonese version "友愛長存" (literally "eternal friendship") was sung by George Lam.

 This song was also used for the Shanghai 2007 Special Olympic Games, performed again by José Carreras and a Chinese soprano.

 On Sunday, 17 August 2008 at the Don Black 70th birthday tribute concert Lyrics by Don Black, Amigos Para Siempre was performed by Jonathan Ansell and Hayley Westenra.
-The evening took place at the London Palladium featuring performances of Black's songs by a selection of guest artists, hosted by Michael Parkinson and was recorded by BBC Radio 2 Friday Night is Music Night and broadcast on Friday, 22 August 2008.
+The evening took place at the London Palladium featuring performances of Black's songs by a selection of guest artists, hosted by Michael Parkinson and was recorded by Friday Night is Music Night and broadcast on BBC Radio 2 on 22 August 2008.